Easy Spaghetti And Meat Sauce Recipe (Made with Ground Beef & Store Bought Sauce)

 Spaghetti And Meat Sauce Variations:

-- Cheddar cheese: When Im just making this for myself I like to add cheddar cheese to the sauce and OMG is all I can say… If you’re a lover of cheese like I am and love the combination of cheese and sauce, you’d probably love this addition.
-If you want to use another cheese besides cheddar, you can do so.
+• Cheddar cheese: When I’m just making this for myself, I like to add cheddar cheese to the sauce, and OMG is all I can say… If you’re a lover of cheese like I am and love the combination of cheese and sauce, you’d probably love this addition.

-- Fried pork bacon bits: The first time I tried spaghetti with fried bacon in it was during my vacation in Venice, Italy.
+• Fried pork bacon bits: The first time I tried spaghetti with fried bacon in it was during my vacation in Venice, Italy.
 It was delicious and the next time I made spaghetti I made sure to add it.
-I only fried 2 strips, broke them up into bits, and stirred them into my meat sauce.
 I really enjoyed it and so did the friend I had over who requested spaghetti.
 Lol!

-- Shrimp: Some of my longtime followers may remember me posting my shrimp spaghetti dinner a on my IG account a few years back.
-Shrimp for me is the best choice if I want to spice my spaghetti up.
+• Shrimp: Shrimp for me is my favorite choice if I want to spice my spaghetti up.
 Try it it’s super good and for those of you who can’t have it, damn damn damn… I feel sorry for you, reeeeal sorry!

-- Jalapeno’s: Chop up some jalapenos and add them to the spaghetti!
+• Jalapeno’s: Chop up some jalapenos and add them to the spaghetti!
 Make it a Mexican-style spaghetti dish!
-These are my recommendations to spice up spaghetti.
-If I try anything new and like it, I’ll come back and update this list.

 What to serve with spaghetti and meat sauce:

-- Fried chicken: Spaghetti to me is best eaten as a side dish on the side of some crispy fried chicken, OMG!
+• Fried chicken: Spaghetti to me is best eaten as a side dish on the side of some crispy fried chicken, OMG!
 It gives you chicken parmesan vibes.
-Chicken goes with everything so you know this combo works.
-But think about it, sauce and cheese (if you decide to add cheese) with crispy chicken?
-Dont get no better than that.
+Chicken goes with everything, so you know this combo works.

-- Seared steak: This has become one of my favorite combos.
-And when I’ve decided to make spaghetti as a side dish to steak, I’d usually, just make the sauce without meat.
+• Seared steak: This has become one of my favorite combos.
+And when I decide to make spaghetti as a side dish to steak, I’d usually just make the spaghetti with sauce without meat.

 Storage and reheating

-- How to store spaghetti and meat sauce?
-Place the spaghetti and meat sauce in a glass tupperware bowl or something similar.
-Make sure it’s tightly sealed with a lid or cover it with aluminum foil or plastic wrap and set it in the refrigerator.
+• How to store spaghetti and meat sauce?
+Place the spaghetti and meat sauce in a glass Tupperware bowl or a similar container.
+Ensure it’s tightly sealed with a lid or cover it with aluminum foil or plastic wrap, then place it in the refrigerator.

-- Can you freeze it?
+• Can you freeze it?
 Yes!
-If you’re planning on saving it for a week or longer, place it in a Ziploc bag and make sure it’s tightly sealed.
+If you plan to save it for a week or longer, place it in a Ziploc bag and ensure it’s tightly sealed.
 Then store it in the freezer and it’ll stay fresh for months.
-I’d recommend saving the meat sauce not the pasta.
+I’d recommend saving the meat sauce, not the pasta.

-- How to reheat spaghetti and meat sauce: If you have leftover spaghetti and want to rewarm it, it’s probably best to reheat it in a microwave if you’ve combined the spaghetti and meat sauce.
+• How to reheat spaghetti and meat sauce: It’s best to reheat it in a microwave-proof bowl in the microwave for about 3 minutes, especially if you’ve combined the spaghetti and meat sauce.
 This way the spaghetti won’t become too soggy.

 Frequently Asked Questions